MarkD833/RCBUS-68xxx/code/README.md

 # RCBUS MC68000 Software

-This folder cotains the software that I've either developed myself or ported to my RCBus 68000 board(s).
+This folder contains the software that I've either developed myself or ported to my RCBus 68000 board(s).

 | Code | Description |
 | :---- | :---- |